ktor-doc-jp/ktor-doc-jp/pages/features/metrics.md

     class: io.ktor.metrics.Metrics
 ---

-The Metrics feature allows to configure the [Metrics](http://metrics.dropwizard.io/4.0.0/) to get useful information about the server and the requests.
+The Metrics feature allows you to configure the [Metrics](http://metrics.dropwizard.io/4.0.0/) to get useful information about the server and the requests.

 It reports